 What are superfoods and why are they so super?

 ‘Superfoods’ is a bit of a puzzling term.
-It tends to appear in connection with food and drink that’s considered to be nutritionally dense and good for your health.
-It’s been applied to common foods such as broccoli, beetroot and berries but also more unusual items such as kombucha, spirulina and wheatgrass.
+It tends to appear in connection with food and drink that’s considered to be nutrient dense foods and good for your health.
+It’s been applied to common nutritious foods such as broccoli, beetroot and berries but also more unusual items such as kombucha, spirulina and wheatgrass.

-However, it’s not a scientific term and there’s no set legal definition of how nutritional a food has to be before it can be called a superfood.
+However, it’s not a scientific term and there’s no set legal definition of what the nutritional value of food has to be before it can be called a superfood.
 Indeed, some experts say the term is both arbitrary and misleading.

 Some nutritionists are also worried the nutritional benefits are being oversold in order to promote certain foods.
 When you think about it, would eating a handful of berries really be enough to counteract an otherwise appallingly bad diet?
 No matter how tempting it sounds, we don’t think so!

 Antioxidants are believed to reduce the damaging effects of free radicals.
-Free radical damage has been linked to a whole host of diseases including heart disease and stroke, cancer, arthritis and Alzheimer’s.
+Free radical damage has been linked to a whole host of chronic diseases including coronary heart disease and stroke, cancer, arthritis and Alzheimer’s.

 Some foods like oats and other wholegrains have been shown to help reduce cholesterol and regulate blood sugar.
 For more on how to use food to bust your cholesterol read this great article from Heart UK, the cholesterol charity.

 Most of these foods are plant-based and unprocessed.
-Including more of them could help someone lose weight or maintain a healthy weight.
+Including more of them could help someone with weight loss or maintaining a healthy weight.